thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ### Blinsky Toys

-The toy shop is full of strange toys, and among them  the party can find some dolls that resemble Ireena (or one of the players if you made him Izek's brother)
+The toy shop is full of strange toys, and among them  the party can find some **dolls that resemble Ireena** (or one of the players if you made him Izek's brother)

 Blinksy will try to sell some toys to the party.
 He also won't hide anything from them and will promptly tell them everything he knows.

-He also has a quest for the party, to go to Strahd's castle and recover a clockwork man hidden somewhere in it.
+He also has a quest for the party: to go to Strahd's castle and recover a clockwork man hidden somewhere in it.

 ### Town Square

 The town square is the main place where festivities are held.
-One has just been ended and there are already ongoing preparations for the next one.
+One has just ended and there are already ongoing preparations for the next one.

 There are men and women trapped in cages in the square, for "malicious unhappiness".
 Izek carries the keys and freeing them is a crime.